-Like many economies in the Middle East and North Africa ("MENA") region, oil and gas and related industries, as well as the prices and production quantities of these commodities, play a prominent role in the U.A.E. economy.
-Oil prices have however been volatile in recent years and, since mid 2014, have declined significantly.
+Like many economies in the Middle East and North Africa ("MENA") region, oil and gas and related industries, as well as the prices and production quantities of these commodities, play a prominent role in the U.A.E. economy (see "Overview of the United Arab Emirates").
+Oil prices have, however, been volatile in recent years and declined significantly between mid-2014 and January 2016.
 If this decline in prices is sustained, and results in declining economic conditions which negatively impact the Group's borrowers and contractual counterparties, it could have a material adverse effect on the Group.
-See "Risk Factors - Risk Factors relating to FGB and the Group - Loan Portfolio Concentration".
+The decline in oil prices has also witnessed the downgrade of the sovereign credit ratings of certain GCC countries (such as Bahrain, Oman and Saudi Arabia).
+Oil prices have started to recover recently and FGB has been monitoring these to make necessary credit and risk adjustments as required.